amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 24 - We set the font.family to the segoe_mdl2*
+*Snippet 24 - We set the `font.family `to the `segoe_mdl2`*

 Next lets use glyphs for the navigation icons too.
-But first lets create a specific custom type for them to avoid writing the same code twice, and also to keep things orgainsed.
+But first lets create a custom type for them.

-Create a new file in the components folder and name it CustNavButton.qml.
+Create a new file in the `components` folder and name it `CustNavButton.qml`.
 In it put the previous Button code and then customise it.

 > components/CustNavButton.qml